paigen11/movie-demo-2/README.md

 ## Project Details

-This is the second demo created for the conference talk: "Responsive Web Design with ReactJS."
+This is the second demo created for the conference talk: ["Responsive Web Design with ReactJS"](https://drive.google.com/open?id=1Nk91wj1h0Y8PjlKnicuw7LMDKqES9NUF).
 It demonstrates how to create a responsive ReactJS movie database website using pure CSS3 media queries.

 ## Technologies of Note Powering This App